-Reading Books Coming Home - Please ensure that although your children can now read, that you continue to read with them daily.
-There is a national dip in reading as children move into KS2 - this is largely because parents stop listening to their children reading or stop reading bedtime stories.
+Reading Books Coming Home - Please ensure that you continue to read with your child daily - they still need it!
 Reading is now more important than ever as it becomes more about vocabulary meaning and comprehension which takes into consideration inference, intent and personal opinion on a text.
 It is vital now that parents talk to their children about what they are reading.
-The children are now on a reading journey that culminates with an extremely challenging national reading test in Y6 which is based on some very difficult texts.
+The children are now very close to sitting the national reading test in Y6 which is based on some very difficult texts.
 The reading challenge has been introduced into KS2 and runs right through the juniors.
 The challenge has a mixture of different genres, different authors both modern and classic.
 The challenge increases in difficulty as it progresses.
 There is a booklist for each stage.
-Children have to read 10 books at each stage.
-The levels are: